salesforcecli/plugin-data/messages/soql.query.md

 # summary

-execute a SOQL query
+Execute a SOQL query.

 # description

-execute a SOQL query
-When you execute this command in a project, it executes the query against the data in your default scratch org.
+Specify the SOQL query at the command line with the --query flag or read the query from a file with the --file flag.

+If your query returns more than 10,000 records, specify the --bulk flag.
+The command then runs the query using Bulk API 2.0, which has higher limits than the default API used by the command.

+When using --bulk, the command waits 3 minutes by default for the query to complete.
+Use the --wait parameter to specify a different number of minutes to wait, or set --wait to 0 to immediately return control to the terminal.
+If you don't wait for the command to complete, or you use the --async flag, the command displays an ID.
+Pass this ID to the the "data query resume" command using the --bulk-query-id flag to get the results; pass the ID to the "data resume" command to get the status.

 # examples

+- Specify a SOQL query at the command line; the command uses your default org:

-- <%= config.bin %> <%= command.id %> -q "SELECT Id, Name, Account.Name FROM Contact"
+  <%= config.bin %> <%= command.id %> --query "SELECT Id, Name, Account.Name FROM Contact"

+- Read the SOQL query from a file called "query.txt":

-- <%= config.bin %> <%= command.id %> -q "SELECT Id, Name FROM Account WHERE ShippingState IN ('CA', 'NY')"
+  <%= config.bin %> <%= command.id %> --file query.txt

+- Use the Tooling API rather than the Metadata API to run the query:

-- <%= config.bin %> <%= command.id %> -q "SELECT Id, Name FROM Account WHERE ShippingState IN ('CA', 'NY')" --perflog --json
+  <%= config.bin %> <%= command.id %> --query "SELECT Name FROM ApexTrigger" --use-tooling-api

+- Use Bulk API 2.0 to run a query that returns many rows, and return control to the terminal immediately:

-- <%= config.bin %> <%= command.id %> -q "SELECT Name FROM ApexTrigger" -t
+  <%= config.bin %> <%= command.id %> --query "SELECT Id FROM Contact" --bulk --wait 0

-- <%= config.bin %> <%= command.id %> --soqlqueryfile query.txt

-- <%= config.bin %> <%= command.id %> --soqlqueryfile query.txt -t

 # flags.queryToExecute

-SOQL query to execute
+SOQL query to execute.

 # flags.useToolingApi

-execute query with Tooling API
+Execute the query with Tooling API.

 # flags.file

-A SOQL query stored in a file
+File that contains the SOQL query.

 # flags.bulk

-use the bulk 2.0 API to query data
+Use Bulk API 2.0 to run the query.

 # flags.async

-use bulk, but do not wait for job to complete
+Use Bulk API 2.0, but don't wait for the job to complete.

 # flags.wait

-wait time for command to finish in minutes
+Time to wait for the command to finish, in minutes.

 # flags.resultFormat

-result format emitted to stdout; --json flag overrides this parameter

-# flags.resultFormat.description

-Format to use when displaying results.
-If you also specify the --json flag, --json overrides this parameter.
+Format to display the results; the --json flag overrides this flag.

 # displayQueryRecordsRetrieved